 - Stitch again on the ½ inch seam line and press from each sides to secure the raw edges.

 There are a lot more types of stitching which can be used by clothing manufacturers out there but we’ll cover the following for now.
-Stay tuned for more complex types of stitching we’ll cover in future blog posts which can be useful for your clothing line.
+Stay tuned for more complex types of stitching we’ll cover in future blog posts which can be useful for your clothing line and new product development.